Los Alamos Public Schools: Middle schools

 Los Alamos Middle School is the only middle school for the Los Alamos Public School District.

-The school was originally founded as Cumbres Junior High School in 1962, the town's second junior high school after the (now defunct) Pueblo Junior High School.
+The school was originally founded as Cumbres Junior High School in 1962, the town's second junior high school after (the now defunct) Pueblo Junior High School.
 When district enrollment declined heavily in 1984 the school board decided to close a junior high to save money.
-The district chose to keep the newer school, Cumbres, open and closed Pueblo in the summer of 1986.
+The district chose to keep the newer school, Cumbres, open and closed Pueblo in the summer of that year.
 The school district wanted to make a clean break from the past and named the amalgamated school simply "Los Alamos Middle School".
 To address the difficulty of merging the former rival sports teams, the Pueblo Braves and the Cumbres Cougars, the school held an election for a new name, choosing "Hawks".

 Facilities

 In 2012, construction began on the middle school to replace aging buildings.
 The original 100 and 500 wings, which held eighth grade and seventh grade classes respectively, were torn down to make way for a new two-story building.
-The new building was completed in the summer of 2013 and opened in time for the 2013-2014 academic year.
+The new building was completed in the summer of 2013 and opened in time for the 2013–2014 academic year.